rhrazdil/bridge-filtering-cni/README.md

     }
 ```

-The `ingress.subnets` attribute allows traffic from any IP address of subnet `192.168.0.0/16`, to reach the pod.
+- the `ingress.subnets` attribute allows traffic from any IP address of subnet `192.168.0.0/16`, to reach the pod.
-The `ingress.ports` attribute contains an object that specifies only `protocol` to match `tcp`, that allows all TCP ports to be reachable on a pod.
+- the `ingress.ports` attribute contains an object that specifies only `protocol` to match `tcp`, that allows all TCP ports to be reachable on a pod.

-> **_NOTE:_**  To allow only TCP traffic on all ports, use `{"protocol": "TCP"}`, without specifying `port` key.
-Similarly may be allowed ports without specifying protocol, eg. `{"port": "80-8080"}`.
-In that case, both UDP and TCP traffic with matching port will be allowed.
+> **_NOTE:_**  Similarly, if protocol is not important for filtering, it may be omitted.
+For example `{"port": "80-8080"}` allows ports `80-8080` for both, TCP and UDP.
+If neither port of protocol is specified in a `ingress.ports` array object, all ports on all protocols are allowed.

-When using a secondary network where clients obtain IP addresses from a DHCP server, users must allow egress to  the `255.255.255.255` IP address, thus allowing the `DHCP Discover` message to be sent.
+When using a network where clients obtain IP addresses from a DHCP server, users must allow egress to the `255.255.255.255` IP address and thus allowing the `DHCP Discover` message to be sent.

 ```yaml
 kind: ConfigMap